Accessibility and Social Justice

 The SSSP has established an Accessibility Services Fund in order for members to be able to contribute directly to making the annual meeting accessibility services more affordable for attendees with disabilities.
-Based on the generosity of those who donated when they registered, we received $305 in donations.
+Based on the generosity of those who donated when they registered, we have received $180 in donations.

 Air Quality – Smoking – Service Animals

 Please refrain from wearing any scented products to respect attendees who may be sensitive and/or allergic to these types of chemicals.
 Smoking is not allowed in the meeting space or restaurants.
 Unless you yourself use a service or therapy dog or other credentialed assistance animal, we ask that you not bring companion animals to the book exhibit or areas where members are presenting.

 An Area of Rescue Assistance will be established and clearly marked with signage on the 2nd Floor Conference Level and the 4th Floor Conference Level.
 In the event of a hotel evacuation during meeting hours, hotel staff will check these areas for attendees who require assistance.

 The Comfort Zone provides a quiet environment for you to relax, reflect, and re-energize.
 This space is available to ALL conference attendees, no matter where you are staying.
 Please silence your devices and refrain from talking on cell phones in this area.
 Please feel free to bring your morning coffee or afternoon snack and relax, unwind, or get organized for the rest of your day.
 This space should not be used for committee meetings.